Ang3licaValdo/AIandOpenScienceInResearchSoftwareEngineering/rationale.md

 ```bash
   source env_3.10/bin/activate
 ```
-5. As a final step, you'll need to install the next libraries inside the virtual enviroment, so after you see parenthesis in your console with the name of your enviroment, just type the commands shown for each of the libraries requiered listed next.
+5. You'll need to install the next libraries inside the virtual enviroment, so after you see parenthesis in your console with the name of your enviroment, just type the commands shown for each of the libraries requiered listed next.

 - Installing BeautifulSoup